CLIMAAX/FLOODS/Risk_workflow_description_FLOOD_COASTAL.md

 - Flood maps: Maps of flood depth (coastal inundation depth) are based on the Global Flood Maps dataset openly available via the Microsoft Planetary Computer ([source](https://planetarycomputer.microsoft.com/dataset/deltares-floods)).
 - Land-use information: The land cover map is available from the [Copernicus Land Monitoring Service](https://land.copernicus.eu/pan-european/corine-land-cover).
 - Damage curves for infrastructure expressed as relative damage percentage (available [here](https://publications.jrc.ec.europa.eu/repository/handle/JRC105688)).
-- Data on economic value for different types of land use, which can be country/location specific.
-This data is specified in the Excel file provided on the GitHub repository of the workflow (see **LUISA_damage_info_curves.xlsx**)
+- Data on economic value for different types of land use, which is adjusted to be country/location specific.
+A template for this data is specified in the Excel file provided on the GitHub repository of the workflow (see **LUISA_damage_info_curves.xlsx**).
+The risk workflow script will make a copy of this file and prompt the user to adjust the information in this file.

 In this risk workflow, we use the post-processed version of the Global Flood Maps dataset that is downloaded using the dedicated hazard assessment workflow, where the flood maps were downloaded and aggregated for the specific area of interest (**link**).
 If you would like to use this dataset, please first execute the coastal flood hazard assessment workflow to download the flood maps.